 The takeaway about the Yoshinoya America experience

 Yoshinoya in the United States could be everything people love about Yoshinoya (the “Yoshinoya experience”), but the big wigs are solely focused on their spreadsheets and demographic data.
 The psychographics of who and why people like myself love Yoshinoya do not even seem like we are even considered which is why this is my plea to Yoshinoya America to get with the rest of the family, or they should be disowned – tough love is in order *hug* (I even fully leaned in on the hug).

-Branding is not graphic design, and what branding is, it is meant to help manage your customer’s expectations: How do you know the Yoshinoya America has failed to do that?
-When you open and close all your stores in Colorado, Texas, Arizona, Nevada, and New York, and the only locations you have left are in California, for obvious reasons why.They have failed to do Japanese food (they should be Chino’noya Express).
+Branding is not graphic design, and branding helps manage your customer’s expectations, and how do you know Yoshinoya America has failed to do that?
+When you open and close all your outlets in Colorado, Texas, Arizona, Nevada, and New York, and the only locations left are in California, for obvious reasons.They have failed to do Japanese food, and they should officially be called Chino’noya Express.